Torum (XTM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Torum Historical Price

-According to the latest data gathered on Torum live price page, the current price of Torum is 0.00500145USD.
-The circulating supply of Torum(XTM) is 194.38M XTM , giving it a market capitalization of $972.17K.
+According to the latest data gathered on Torum live price page, the current price of Torum is 0.0048755USD.
+The circulating supply of Torum(XTM) is 194.38M XTM , giving it a market capitalization of $947.69K.

 The Torum Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of XTM based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.